The Coloniality Of Gender And Sexuality

-The coloniality of gender describes how relationships among women, among men, and between men and women changed through unequal social interactions and structures that are produced through encounters between a dominant culture and subjugated people.
+The coloniality of gender describes how relationships between women, between men and between women and men, changed through the unequal social interactions that began with colonialism and continue to this day.

 This colonial “contact zone” is a space where people who have historically been separated, come in to contact with one another and establish ongoing relations, usually in conditions of racial inequality, violence or coercion (Mary Louise Pratt, Imperial Eyes, 1992).